Rail Staff Awarded Inspiring Samaritans Lifesaver Accolade at Industry Awards

 30/11/22

-MTR Elizabeth Line’s Richard Baker and GTR’s Amir Aziz’s lifesaving efforts were also celebrated as they received Highly Commended awards for the category.
+These include MTR Elizabeth Line’s Richard Baker and GTR’s Amir Aziz, whose efforts were celebrated as they received Highly Commended awards.

-Samaritans Head of Rail, Olivia Cayley, said: “A huge congratulations to Shane and a big well done to all those who were recognised and nominated for the Lifesaver Award this year.
-Shane’s incredible action is an example of how vital Samaritans training is for the industry and proof that it really does save lives.
+Samaritans Head of Rail, Olivia Cayley, said: “A huge congratulations to the winners and a big well done to all those who were recognised and nominated for the Lifesaver Award this year.
+Samaritans training is vital for the industry and proof that it really does save lives.
 We know the past couple of years have had a big impact on the nation’s mental health, so it’s so important we continue to look out for one another and encourage more rail industry staff to do Samaritans free training.”

 As well as the incredible lifesavers, Samaritans staff were nominated for a number of industry awards – including Lifetime Achievement award for Samaritans Trainer, Steve Tollerton, who developed Samaritans rail programme’s Managing Suicidal Contacts and Trauma Support Training courses, when the Network Rail partnership began in 2010.
 The courses have now trained over 30,000 rail staff collectively.